-Vocal Core is a ficticious music festival that features performers with unique voices.
+Vocal Core is a fictitious music festival that features performers with unique voices.
 The shapes and line work of the illustrations and the lettering represent the quality of the performers’ voices.
-Bon Iver’s voice is undulating, Joanna Newsome’s voice is swirling and child-like, and Jonsi’s voice is crisp and intense.
+Bon Iver’s voice is undulating, Joanna Newsom’s voice is swirling and child-like, and Jonsi’s voice is crisp and intense.

-This cover illustration for the Capilano Courier accompanied the feature story “Before the Curtain Opens”, an article about Vancouver’s thriving theatre scene.
+This cover illustration accompanied the feature story “Before the Curtain Opens”, an article about Vancouver’s thriving theatre scene.

 In February of 2018, I created a portrait of Michael Unger for the event postcard at Creative Mornings Vancouver.
 Michael Unger, astronomy educator and co-founder of Nerd Nite Vancouver, gave a talk about curiosity, and exploring the unfamiliar.

-During my practicum at the luxury tea company, TEALEAVES, I created a series of conceptual illustrations to accompany stories on their Lunar New Year microsite.
+I created a series of conceptual illustrations to accompany stories on the company’s Lunar New Year microsite.
 The illustration style is inspired by traditional Chinese paper cutting.

 Day to Day is a web resource that provides education and support to Canadians caring for family members.
 The website targets caregivers ranging from their mid-twenties to mid-sixties.